 Students must submit comprehensive documentation of their disability, including a diagnostic statement from a qualified professional in the appropriate discipline.
 Documentation should address how the disability currently impacts the student’s access to the college physically or academically.

-Individualized Education Plans (IEP’s), Section 504 plans and Summary of Performances (SOP’s) are not accepted as sole documentation of a student’s disability.
-Any of these forms may be submitted in conjunction with other forms of documentation in order to assist in obtaining a complete picture of a student.
+Individualized Education Plans (IEP’s), Section 504 plans and Summary of Performances (SOP’s) are accepted as part of the interactive process to determine accommodations.
+They are not the sole documentation of a student’s disability but may be useful in helping the student request accommodations at the college level.
+The interactive process between the student and college is what determines accommodations.
+Any of these forms may be submitted in conjunction with other forms of documentation and interactive discussion in order to assist in obtaining a complete picture of a student.
 Students exiting school with a Summary of Performance (SOP) may wish to bring a copy of their SOP along with other documentation of their disability to assist the student in discussing their disability with the Coordinator of Access Services.
 Students should refer to the specific guidelines listed herein for acceptable documentation.